Advanced English Grammar: 4 Ways to Supercharge Your Writing Skills

 A complex sentence contains a dependent clause and an independent clause.

 An independent clause is a sentence that makes sense on its own and contains a complete idea.
 In other words, if you read the independent clause alone, it makes perfect sense.
-In our example above, we connected two independent clauses into a complex sentence by joining them with a conjunction.
+In our example above, we connected two independent clauses into a compound sentence by joining them with a conjunction.

 Its job is to add information to the sentence.
 By using dependent clauses, you can add meaning and context to your writing.